 Assistant Director of Operations

 The Assistant Director (AD) of Operations is a member of the Leadership Team.
-The AD of Operations works with the Camp Director to ensure the smooth functioning of the general maintenance and daily operations of camp and is responsible for supervising the Kitchen Floaters, Waterfront Programmers, Outdoor Adventure Coordinator, and Out-Tripping Floaters.
+The AD of Operations works with the Camp Director to ensure the smooth functioning of the general maintenance and daily operations of camp and is responsible for supervising the Operations Support Staff, Waterfront Programmers, and the Outdoor Adventure Coordinators.
 The time commitment for this position is March to September, 2018 (pre-camp, at camp, and post-camp).

 Role and Responsibilities